Telemark: Infrastructure

 The international road E18 goes through the southern parts of Telemark, namely Grenland and the municipality of Kragerø.
 E134, another important motorway and the fastest route between Oslo and Bergen, goes through the municipalities of Vinje, Tokke, Kviteseid, Seljord, Hjartdal and Notodden.
 RV36, stretching from Porsgrunn to Seljord, links the E18 and E134 motorways.

 Telemark is well served by railways.
 The Sørlandet Line runs through the traditional districts of Vestmar and Midt-Telemark, serving the municipalities of Drangedal, Nome, Bø and Sauherad.
 Grenland is primarily served by the Vestfold Line, but also has connections through the Bratsberg Line which runs between Skien and Notodden.

 From Langesund, Fjordline operates ferry services to Sweden and Denmark.

 The main bus lines in the region are operated by Telemark Bilruter, serving western and middle parts of the region, and Nettbuss which serves the middle, eastern and southern parts of the region.
 Drangedal Bilruter serves the Vestmar region.

 Population

 The largest population centres are Skien, Porsgrunn, Notodden, Rjukan and Kragerø.
 Other important places are Bø, Seljord, Fyresdal and Vinje.

-Coat-of-arms
+Coat of arms

-The coat-of-arms is from modern times (1970).
+The coat of arms of Telemark is from modern times (1970).
 It shows an old type of battle axe, significant for the county.